jc00042/MIST353RocketRaccoonSystems/README.md

 ## Explaining Procedures
 Braelynne: This first procedure inserts a new player's information into the NewPlayer table.
 The second procedure inserts match results into the MatchResults table.

+* Given the Team table, how would i add a 'location' column and add data to that column

+# Andrew Forman
+1. spGetMatchResults
+Description: This procedure retrieves all match results in the database including the score and result of each game for each team

+2. spGetTeamMatchResults
+Description: This pocedure retrieves all match results for a specified team, including the score and result of each game